 In the field of Specific initiatives for unaccompanied minors 60 initiatives were complexly organised with 2,038 minors involved.
-Specifically, the following types of initiative were offered: 16 Services of psychological support with 822 minors involved (male 50%; female 50%), 2 Reception centres with 141 minors involved (male 96%; female 4%), 4 Courses on the language of the country of immigration with 113 minors involved (male 73.5%; female 26.5%), (no data available) Legal aid with 30 minors involved (male 100%), 1 Grants with 3 minors involved, 1 Medical assistance with 3 minors involved, 1 Initiatives of scholastic support with 2 minors involved, 1 Vocational training courses with 1 minors involved, 2 "Diffused reception" (networks between parishes, hospitality in families, initiatives promoted thanks to cooperation of local actors, etc.).
+Specifically, the following types of initiative were offered: 16 Services of psychological support with 822 minors involved (male 50%; female 50%), 2 Reception centres with 141 minors involved (male 96%; female 4%), 4 Courses on the language of the country of immigration with 113 minors involved (male 73.5%; female 26.5%), (no data available) Legal aid with 30 minors involved (male 100%).
+1 Grants with 3 minors involved.
+1 Medical assistance with 3 minors involved, 1 Initiatives of scholastic support with 2 minors involved.
+1 Vocational training courses with 1 minors involved, 1 Individualized support for looking for work with 1 minors involved, 2 "Diffused reception" (networks between parishes, hospitality in families, initiatives promoted thanks to cooperation of local actors, etc.).
 As regards other Specific initiatives for unaccompanied minors, there were 31 programmes with 923 minors involved (female 52%; male 48%).